-Use a Strength/Resource and SPEND A TOKEN to ignore Complications When you rely on me to protect you from a dangerous threat, Activate a Weakness and invite trouble to Mark that Weakness and GAIN A TOKEN and narrate what happens Intimidating Authoritative and respected Skilled warrior Empowered with official authority Contacts (street) [R] Your gang - toughs with guns and knives [R] Highly defensible territory A high-tech armoury [R] Secret routes in/out and through your territory [R] ASK A QUESTION from the SPEND A TOKEN to get a "What should I be on the look "Who might be able to help w "What's the word on the stree "How are you vulnerable to me "What's my enemy's true posit "What's about to go down her or ASK THE SPIRITS Let them see your true self or box.
-Also Mark if they use you NAME full and helpful answer kout for here?" vith this?" et about this?" e right now?" tion?" re?" true feelings to get a chance to Mark of the special Move .
-RELATIONSHIP ne PROBLEMS Your gang lie and scheme against you ( When you have Marked all three boxes on a Relationship or Weakness , you rewrite it and gain a new Strength ,
+Use a Strength/Resource and SPEND A TOKEN to ignore Complications • protect you from a dangerous threat, IN A TOKEN Activate a Weakness and invite trouble to Mark that Weakness and GAIN A TOKEN and narrate what happens Intimidating Authoritative and respected Skilled warrior Empowered with official authority Contacts (street) [R] Your gang - toughs with guns and knives [R] Highly defensible territory A high-tech armoury [R] Secret routes in/out and through your territory [R] ASK A QUESTION from the SPEND A TOKEN to get an "What should I be on the lood "Who might be able to help ve "What's the word on the street "How are you vulnerable to me "What's my enemy's true posite "What's about to go down here or ASK THE SPIRITS kout for here?" vith this?" et about this?" te right now?" tion?" re?" true feelings to get a chance to Mark one PROBLEMS Your gang lie and scheme against you Your gang are cowardly and stupid A rival gang disputes your territory FLAWS You (and/or your gang) are addicts You love your gang like a family You are paranoid and vengeful When you have Marked all three boxes on a Relationship or Weakness , you rewrite it and gain a new Strength ,